CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 In this video (objectives)…

-Grouping and organising your models
+Grouping and organising your models.
-Creating various scenes
+Creating various scenes.

 After watching (learning outcomes)…